kefranabg/bento-starter/README.md

 Demo :point_right: [https://bento-starter.firebaseapp.com](https://bento-starter.firebaseapp.com)

 :bento: bento-starter is a stack that provides a full environment to quickly build applications with your team.
-As this project is a template project and not a CLI, you have access to entire app configuration so you can change it according to your needs.
+As this project is a template project and not a CLI, you have access to the entire app configuration so you can change it according to your needs.

 **The stack is made up of :**